YufaGames/matrix-synapse/README.rst

-Matrix : Go the file path /synapse/rest/client/room.py You will get the api with names RoomRestServlet to delete room with client admin (room admin) PublicRoomListRestServlet - To get public listing and register_servlets which is the routers in the matrix server
+Matrix : Go the file path /synapse/rest/client/room.py You will get the api with names RoomRestServlet to delete room with client admin (room admin) PublicRoomListRestServlet - To get public listing and register_servlets which is the routers in the matrix server remove_msg.py file to delete messages older than 7 hours using cron

 ```Docker image build
 docker build -t matrixdotorg/synapse -f docker/Dockerfile .